 1. QR code scanners

 If you had never heard of these before the pandemic, you probably recognize them now.
-To limit unnecessary touching, many restaurants forego traditional menus in favor of QR codes.
+Many restaurants forego traditional menus in favor of QR codes to limit unnecessary touching.
 You’ve probably seen them: They’re tiny squares with black squiggles that wind around in a vague maze shape.

-QR codes give you a convenient way to distribute a website’s URL without remembering the full web address.
+QR codes allow you to visit a website’s URL conveniently without remembering the full web address.
 For example, you can snap a photo of a QR code at a restaurant, and your phone immediately directs you to an online menu.

 Do you have an iPhone with iOS 11 or a more recent version?
 If so, your smartphone has this native capability.
 There’s no need for a QR code scanning app.